wizcamp/wizcamp-realms-demo/session-guides/SESSION-05.md

    console.log("After transform:", transformed);
    ```

-   **Test**: Save → Start Game → Click zone → See `undefined` in console → "We need to implement transformQuestion"
+   **Test**: Start Game → Click zone → See `undefined` in console → "We need to implement transformQuestion"

 2. **Extract object properties** in the `transformQuestion` function: